 - 1. The introduction to the case identifies three issues that Stromblad is struggling with.
 What are the competing views in contention in each of these three debates? - 2.
-What position would you recommend to Stromblad on these three issues?
+What position would you recommend to Stromblad on these three issues? - 3.
+What assessment do you make of the influence SRI funds were exerting here on business conduct?

-Note: It is unclear in the case what proportion of ABB's parent company's investors should be classified as SRI types.
-So we will assume that ABB is much like other publicly traded companies in this regard.
+Note: It is unclear from the case what proportion of ABB's parent company's investors should be classified as SRI types.
+So we will assume that ABB is much like other publicly-traded companies in this regard: p.
+10 of the case gives a couple of estimates of the relative size of SRI vs mainstream investing.